Normally, operators avoided having multiple tubes of the Hyperloop energized at the same transit point.

 A Hyperpod from Houston entered the now-falling section, shunted downward, killing everyone from blunt force before ripping their bodies apart.

-The breach of two Hyperlines and loss of connectivity to pods raised an Eschelon 1 alarm in Silicon Valley.
+The breach of two Hyperlines and loss of connectivity to pods raised an Eschelon 1 alarm at headquarters.
 “Director, we have a waterfall.”

-Autonomous systems immediately began pulling down all energized systems in the Mesuta subsection, polling all sensors, preserving analytics.
+Autonomous systems immediately began de-energizing components in the Mesuta subsection, polling all sensors for last data captured, preserving analytics.

 Although only two lines had been breached, all six airtight emergency shutters in the three proximate Mesuta lines locked closed for safety.